Wesleyan portrait of Mary Alice Haddad

 Mary Alice Haddad

 Professor Mary Alice Haddad’s current work concerns city diplomacy and environmental politics with a focus on East Asia, especially China, Japan, Korea, and Taiwan.
 Her earlier research focused on civic engagement, democracy, citizenship, volunteering, and nonprofit organizations.
-She is the John E. Andrus Professor of Government, Director of the Office of the Faculty Career Development, and Professor of East Asian and Environmental Studies at Wesleyan University.
+She is the John E. Andrus Professor of Government, and Professor of East Asian and Environmental Studies at Wesleyan University.

 A Fulbright and Harvard Academy scholar, Haddad is author of four books: Environmental Politics in East Asia (Cambridge, 2023), Effective Advocacy: Lessons from East Asia’s Environmentalists (MIT press, 2021), Building Democracy in Japan (Cambridge, 2012) and Politics and Volunteering in Japan (Cambridge, 2007), and co-editor of two more: Greening East Asia: The Rise of the Eco-Developmental State (University of Washington, 2021; co-edited with Ashley Esarey, Stevan Harrell, and Joanna Lewis) and NIMBY is Beautiful (Berghahn Books, 2015; co-edited with Carol Hager).
 She has published in journals such as Comparative Political Studies, Democratization, Journal of Asian Studies, and Nonprofit and Voluntary Sector Quarterly.
 For links to some of her publications, please visit her ResearchGate or WesScholar sites.